Sol-H/Sol-H/README.md

 ## About me

-- 📚 Computer Science BSc.
-University of Portsmouth Graduate.
+- 📚 Computer Science BSc. graduate from the University of Portsmouth.
 - 🔭 Proficient in web and mobile application development.

 ### [My Portfolio](https://solh.dev)